pratishpk/portfolio-pk/README.md

 - **Scroll Effects:** Implements the AOS library (Animate On Scroll) to create scroll-based animations and effects, adding interactivity and engagement to the user experience.

-- **Contact Form:** Includes a contact form powered by EmailJS, allowing users to easily send messages directly from the website, facilitating communication and interaction.
+- **Contact Form:** Includes a contact form connected by EmailJS, allowing users to easily send messages directly from the website, facilitating communication and interaction.

 ## Theme Support